anchour/bedrock/README.md

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.

+This is a fork of [Roots](https://github.com/roots/bedrock), modified to use with deploying sites via [Laravel Forge](https://forge.laravel.com).

 ## Quick Start

 Run `composer create-project roots/bedrock <path>` (see [Installation/Usage](#installationusage) for more details)